DFHack/dfhack/readme.md

 ## Development:

-This repository was forked from the main dfhack but I've deleted everything except manipulator.cpp so to make a compile it is necessary to place it into a full dfhack repo.
+This repository was forked from the main dfhack but I've deleted everything except manipulator.cpp.
+To make a compile it is necessary to place it into a full dfhack repo and follow DFhack's excellent [compiling instructions](https://docs.dfhack.org/en/stable/docs/Compile.html).

 The latest sourecode file is in `/plugins` directory.
 It has a complete but messy commit history since I worked in and merged a few branches and am learning how to do that better :)